 We arrived in Singapore bedraggled and confused.
 Singapore, one of the more innovative and modern cities of the world, has one of the worst transportation systems I’ve ever seen.

 And every single bus was full to the brim.
-We didn’t end up getting to our hostel (thankfully only a 5 minute walk from an underground station) until gone 10pm, after leaving Malaysia at 2pm.
-For some reason, they thought the room was full despite two beds being empty, so they set up a Z-bed next to the door for Ash.
+We didn’t end up getting to our hostel (thankfully only a 5 minute walk from an underground station) until gone 10pm, after leaving Kuala Lumpur at 2pm.
+For some reason, the hostel thought the room was full despite two beds being empty, so they set up a Z-bed next to the door for Ash.

 Needless to say, the following morning it became apparent that the bed above mine was, in fact, empty.
 Very strange!